 - Wine Tour Destinations

 In 1453, Bordeaux was taken back by the French.
-As a highly anglicised city, and therefore at risk of rebellion, the Kings of France continued to award a more considerable number of privileges to the city.
+Having spent three centuries under English rule, the city had become highly Anglicised, with strong economic, cultural and political ties to England.
+As a result, the French kings continued to grant Bordeaux significant privileges to secure its loyalty and maintain stability.
 Even today, Bordeaux has an unusually large British community (and a large number of pubs!)

-Bordeaux is bordered by the largest pine forest in Europe, la forêt des Landes, and is also just 45 minutes from Arcachon Bay and its beautiful seaside.
-The Arcachon market on the main square is an authentic place where fresh seafood is sold as well as oysters served with a glass of local white wine.
-In addition, the Basque Country, the Pyrenees and Spain are only two hours away.
+Bordeaux is bordered by the largest pine forest in Europe, la forêt des Landes, while the beautiful coastline of Arcachon Bay is just 45 minutes away.
+The Arcachon market on the main square is our travel experts’ favourite place to find fresh seafood to enjoy with a glass of local white wine..
+In addition, the Basque Country, the Pyrenees, and Spain are only two hours away.

 Outside the city, the premium wine regions spread out in almost all directions.
-Heading north towards the estuary of the Gironde is the Médoc, home to the most famous Châteaux of Bordeaux including Margaux, Lafite, Latour and Mouton Rothschild.
-To the east, heading upstream along the Dordogne river is the beautiful medieval town of Saint-Emilion (also classified as a UNESCO world heritage site) and its vineyards, and the equally prestigious appellation of Pomerol.
-To the south of the city are the vineyards of Graves and beyond these, the rolling slopes of Sauternes.
+Heading north towards the estuary of the Gironde is the Médoc, home to the most famous Châteaux of Bordeaux including Margaux, Lafite, Latour, and Mouton Rothschild.

-As well as producing world-famous wines, Saint-Emilion is actually a wonderful holiday destination in itself.
-It is a charming medieval village based in the middle of the Bordeaux wine region with breathtaking views across the surrounding vineyards, quaint cobbled side streets and authentic boutiques selling delicious local specialties.
-This lively little place also has a lot of nice restaurants and characteristic bistros serving tasty traditional dishes.
+As well as producing world-famous wines, Saint-Émilion is actually a wonderful holiday destination in itself.
+It is a charming medieval village based in the middle of the Bordeaux wine region with breathtaking views across the surrounding vineyards, quaint cobbled side streets, and authentic boutiques selling delicious local specialties.
+This lively town has a large selection of unforgettable restaurants and characteristic bistros serving tasty traditional dishes.

 Absolutely brilliant, nothing went wrong, the whole trip was smooth and effortless for me as the coordinator at our side.
 We all had such a fantastic holiday because there was no stress or nasty surprises!